pecknigel/learning-resources/resources.md

 It’s easy to get started.
 You can have an API going in less than an hour and build from there.
 Use it to create a back-end API for your front-end to use.

-Integrate it with a Node.js command line script to generate HTML or Markdown for your site, practice with `fetch` to query the API, or whatever else you can think of.

 [Strapi Quick Start Guide](https://docs.strapi.io/dev-docs/quick-start)
 docs.strapi.io